Ireland Baldwin’s Daisy Dukes May Be The Hottest Thing You See All Week

 Recently, Ireland opened up to Us Weekly about Hailey and Justin’s sweet relationship, and how much she loves the pair together.

 “I think that they really complement each other.
 I think that they’ve really helped each other grow because before … they started off having a lot of growing to do.
 They were just not ready.
-They were really young and they had a lot of growing to do and a lot of life to experience, and I think they both now are experiencing things together and learning the ways of love and marriage — not that I know those ways,” Ireland said of the couple who recently celebrated their first wedding anniversary.
+They were really young and they had a lot of growing to do and a lot of life to experience, and I think they both now are experiencing things together and learning the ways of love and marriage — not that I know those ways,” Ireland said of the couple, who recently celebrated a year of marriage together.

 “I love Justin and I love Hailey.
 I love spending time with them.
-She’s full wife mode now, so I love it,” Ireland added of her younger cousin’s relationship with the singer.
+She’s full wife mode now, so I love it,” she added.

 Meanwhile, fans who want to see more of Ireland Baldwin’s racy looks and busy model lifestyle can follow her on her Instagram account, where she regularly posts updates for her followers to enjoy.